SalviaSage/Translingual-Phonetic-Alphabet/Independent Explanations on Articulatory Phonetics.md

 #### CHAPTER FOURTEEN ( ﻿ⅩⅣ﻿ ): Introduction to the Translingual Phonetic Alphabet ( ﻿TPA﻿ )

 [﻿](§14.1)In order to be able to spell out words as they are pronounced accurately, we need to have a phonetic alphabet.
 We know for a fact that no language is written phonetically.
 Although some of them have spellings that are more phonetic than others, usually the spelling of languages is more phonemic than phonetic.
 For example, Turkish is spelled more phonetically than English because its alphabet and spelling were constructed specifically in the twentieth century in an alphabet reform.
 English, for example, has been using the Latin alphabet for about a millennium.
 Needless to say, English is not written phonetically, with words such as “ ﻿knight﻿ ” spelled the way they are.
 But if you go back in time far enough, there was a ‘ ﻿k﻿ ’ sound at the beginning of words such as “ ﻿knight﻿ ” and “ ﻿knife﻿ ”.
 There were separate [ ﻿h﻿ ] and [ ﻿w﻿ ] sounds in words like “ ﻿what﻿ ” and “ ﻿where﻿ ” in Old English.
 If we make such a scale, we can perhaps put English and Russian spelling around the same level, which shows blatant disregard for how words are pronounced, while we can put Turkish and Spanish at the top of the list, which are more phonetic in their writing systems.
-Chinese characters would be at the other end of the scale because this writing system does not hint at the pronunciation of words but simply states meanings instead ( ﻿logographs﻿ ).
+Chinese characters would be at the other end of the scale because this writing system does not hint at the pronunciation of words but simply states meanings instead (logographs).
 A phonetic alphabet is the other end of the scale.
 Thus, as a linguistic tool, a phonetic alphabet tries to fill in that gap.
 If you are good enough, you can create an alphabet that is based on the anatomy of the human vocal tract and its mechanisms and can spell out any utterance regardless of language.
-This is what the International Phonetic Alphabet ( ﻿IPA﻿ ) tries to do, and it is the best example of such an attempt.
+This is what the International Phonetic Alphabet (IPA) tries to do, and it is the best example of such an attempt.
 It is a good alphabet, but it was not good enough for me because I went out of my way to create a phonetic alphabet of my own.

 [﻿](§14.2)In order to create a phonetic alphabet, you need to have an excellent understanding of articulatory phonetics.
 Trying to make a phonetic alphabet that would accommodate all world languages is an extreme challenge.
 Then, I had to take into account that such an alphabet already exists, the International Phonetic Alphabet.
 My alphabet is closely related to the International Phonetic Alphabet, and of course, it has differences in areas where my explanations differ.
 Most of my explanations are the same as the explanations given in the International Phonetic Alphabet.
 I can say that it took me months to develop this alphabet.

 [﻿](§14.3)To demonstrate why a phonetic alphabet is important in linguistics, we shall look at this Russian word example: How do you pronounce the word “ ﻿*конечно*﻿ ”?
 If you have learned how to read the Cyrillic alphabet, you may proceed to read it as “ ﻿*konechno*﻿ ” { ﻿koneɕno﻿ }.
 However, your pronunciation will not be correct, even if you read the letters correctly.
 Because, here, the first ‘ ﻿о﻿ ’ and the last ‘ ﻿о﻿ ’ are pronounced as an ‘ ﻿а﻿ ’ instead.
 That is, it does not have labial rounding, as the spelling shows.
 But you learned that this letter is an ‘ ﻿о﻿ ’ when you learned the alphabet.
 Well, they didn't tell you the whole picture.
 The fact is, in Russian, just like in English, there is a stress pattern whereby at least one syllable is stressed in all words.
 And in this case, it happens to be the second, middle syllable, “ ﻿*коне́чно*﻿ ”.
 Well, that very fact with regards to syllable stress “ ﻿converts﻿ ” those unstressed ‘ ﻿о﻿ ’ letters into an ‘ ﻿а﻿ ’ pronunciation.
 The spelling just doesn't show this.
 This is called vowel reduction, and in many languages, vowel reduction is not marked in writing, including English, Hindi, Russian and German.
 Furthermore, the ‘ ﻿ч﻿ ’ letter that you learned to pronounce as the first sound in “ ﻿chair﻿ ” is being pronounced as if it is the letter ‘ ﻿ш﻿ ’, the first sound in “ ﻿sheep﻿ ”.
 And the letter ‘ ﻿e﻿ ’ palatalises the preceding letter ‘ ﻿н﻿ ’.
 Sometimes these schemes are predictable and can be predicted.
 Usually, as people improve their knowledge of the language, they figure out the correct pronunciations and can guess them based on the way the words are spelled.
 This is where phonetics and phonology come into play.
 The correct pronunciation is, in fact, “ ﻿*kanyeshna*﻿ ”.
 Of course, you already know this if you speak Russian.
 But that's the whole point, you don't!
 Also of note, we wrote “ ﻿*kanyeshna*﻿ ” as the correct pronunciation.
 But to be more precise, the ‘ ﻿н﻿ ’ and the ‘ ﻿е﻿ ’ are in fact pronounced at the same time, not successively.
 Using normal orthography, we can't write this, but we can write it using extended orthography, such as by using a combining tie bar (﻿ ͜   ﻿ ) “ ﻿*kan͜yeshna*﻿ ”.
 We can see that a digraph is being used here with the letters ( ﻿s﻿ ) and ( ﻿h﻿ ) when in fact none of those two letters are assigned the specific sound that we are looking for.
 Again, we have to resort to finding additional letters such as [ ﻿ʃ﻿ ] from the International Phonetic Alphabet or { ﻿ş﻿ } from the Translingual Phonetic Alphabet, which then gives us { ﻿kan͜yeşna﻿ } which is exactly the way to write how this word is pronounced.
 Let us compare them now: “ ﻿коне́чно﻿ ” in the Cyrillic alphabet and { ﻿kan͜ye̱şna﻿ } in the Translingual Phonetic Alphabet while the Wiktionary page gives [ ﻿kɐˈnʲeʂnə﻿ ] as the IPA transcription.

 [﻿](§14.4)In another example, let's look at the Chinese character “ ﻿得﻿ ” which is pronounced something like { ﻿dəo˧˥﻿ }, but the logograph Chinese character does not give you any hints as to how the word is pronounced.
 It does, however, tell you the meaning of the word.
-So, although you may be able to understand the meaning of the word ( ﻿to get, to obtain, to gain, to acquire, Wiktionary.org﻿ ) you would not know how to pronounce the word at all.
+So, although you may be able to understand the meaning of the word (to get, to obtain, to gain, to acquire, Wiktionary.org) you would not know how to pronounce the word at all.
 Unless, of course, you also actually knew or studied that language.

 [﻿](§14.5)In the first scenario in Russian, we had limited information about how a word is supposed to be pronounced.
 In the second scenario in Chinese, we had no information on how the word should to be pronounced.
 Instead, we were given the word's semantic meaning, as is the case with Chinese writing.
 So, we can say that logographic writing is on one end of the scale, which gives us no information on pronunciation, while phonetic writing is on the other end of the scale, which tries to give us full information as to how a word is pronounced.
 We already know that no language is written phonetically.
 They do not make spelling reforms to conform to the way words are pronounced.
 So, why is it like that?
 Let me answer this question for you: This is because a language, primarily, refers to spoken and historical language.
 Writing and spelling are only secondary to the spoken or “ ﻿existing﻿ ” language.
 It needs a system that works, and that system does not at all have to be phonetic, and often it isn't.
 It is sometimes argued that phonetic spelling is worse for languages, which is something that I also agree with.
 These languages have long‑established traditions of writing that simply cannot be thrown out in favour of phonetic writing.
 The reason why “ ﻿knife﻿ ” is spelled with a ‘ ﻿k﻿ ’ is because there was a pronounced ‘ ﻿k﻿ ’ in the past, but since then, it has been dropped.
 It is the same scenario with French‑language words that are spelled with the letter ‘ ﻿h﻿ ’.
 Even though today, the sound associated with this letter does not even exist in the French language, it is there for historical reasons.
 When someone attempts to change the way words are spelled, this is called a spelling reform.
 However, oftentimes, these attempts are fruitless, as world languages already have well‑established writing systems.
 However, they were not as well established or standardised in the past.

 [﻿](§14.6)So then, is there a way to spell out words phonetically?
 Yes, there is.
-The most famous attempt at this is, of course, the International Phonetic Alphabet ( ﻿IPA﻿ ).
+The most famous attempt at this is, of course, the International Phonetic Alphabet (IPA).
 However, I found it odd that there is only one such phonetic alphabet of its kind.
 Considering that there are many programming languages, spoken languages, different alphabets, and different writing systems around the world, it is indeed odd that we have just one phonetic alphabet of its kind.
 I saw a gap in our scientific knowledge, and I thought that there should be another phonetic notation system and that I should try and make a new phonetic alphabet.

 [﻿](§14.7)I gave this project the title “ ﻿The Translingual Phonetic Alphabet﻿ ”.
 The project quickly grew out of its proportions, and it is now not only an excellent phonetic alphabet, but it also tries to be a complete linguistics research and study tool.
 It includes ways to represent grammatical phenomena, phonological phenomena, and typography.
 It is very modern, and it is racing to keep up with technological advancements in computational linguistics.
 I believe that I did the world a favour and that I advanced the scientific subjects of articulatory phonetics and phonetic notation in computers.
 Although my peers and others may disagree with me, I continue to hold on to my beliefs, and I am proud of my scientific work.
 In this work, I want to try to prove myself by giving further examples and details as to how this new phonetic alphabet can be used.